shospodarets/shospodarets.github.io/_posts/2015-06-24-chrome-timeline-to-gif.md

 * Open the DevTools Settings
 * Select the "Experiments" tab
 * Press "SHIFT" button 6 times :wink: to show hidden DevTools experiments
-* Check the "Record Filmstrip in Network Panel" (Chrome stable) / "Filmstrip in Network and Timeline Panel" (Canary) checkbox
+* Check the "Filmstrip in Network and Timeline Panel" checkbox
 * Reload (open/close) the DevTools
 * In the "Timeline" check the "Screenshots" checkbox